Brentuximab Vedotin (ADCETRIS®)

 About Brentuximab Vedotin

 Brentuximab vedotin is an antibody-drug conjugate (ADC) that targets CD30, a defining marker of classical Hodgkin lymphoma (HL) using our proprietary auristatin-based technology.
 It comprises an anti-CD30 monoclonal antibody attached by a protease-cleavable linker to a cytotoxic (cell-killing) agent, monomethyl auristatin E (MMAE).
 The ADC employs a linker system that is designed to be stable in the bloodstream but to release MMAE upon internalization into CD30-expressing tumor cells, resulting in target cell death.

-We are developing brentuximab vedotin in collaboration with Millennium: The Takeda Oncology Company (Takeda).
+We are developing brentuximab vedotin in collaboration with Takeda Pharmaceutical Company.
 Under the collaboration, Seattle Genetics has U.S. and Canadian commercialization rights and Takeda has commercialization rights in the rest of the world.
 The companies are funding joint worldwide development costs on a 50:50 basis, except in Japan where Takeda is fully responsible for development costs.